maxora/js-cms-test/pages/about.md

 title: About
 ---

 Hello!
 This is my awesome about page!
-Check out some cool links:
+Check out some cool links 111:

 * [Smashing Magazine](https://www.smashingmagazine.com)
 * [TechCrunch](http://techcrunch.com/)